mmottl/aifad/README.md

      but does not set a name for the data file (default: `stdin`).

   2. Using the `-stem` flag, which expects a filestem and sets both the name of the specification and the data appropriately.
-E.g. '`-stem foo`' would set a specification file `foo.ads` and a data file `foo.add` for standard AIFAD data.
+E.g. `-stem foo` would set a specification file `foo.ads` and a data file `foo.add` for standard AIFAD data.
 When using C4.5 data, the names would be `foo.names` and `foo.data` respectively.
 C4.5 mode can be indicated